gprt-org/GPRT/docs/source/examples/s00-rayGenOnly.rst

    :lines: 23-36

-The `embed_devicecode` macro compiles our *deviceCode.hlsl* into assembly we can run on our raytracing device.
+The `embed_devicecode` macro sets up a compilation target for our *deviceCode.hlsl* into assembly we can run on our raytracing device.
 This assembly is then embedded into a .cpp file matching the ``OUTPUT_TARGET`` name.

 .. note::
    For another minimal example, `check out the CMakeLists.txt in this project